 Sally has worked extensively within multi-disciplinary teams and believes passionately in the need to work very closely with parents, families, teachers and other health professionals.
 Sally's special areas of interest include working with children with delays in speech sounds and literacy development.
 Sally has experience working with children with Autism Spectrum Disorder.

-Charlotte is a Certified Practising Speech Pathologist (CPSP) and a member of Speech Pathology Australia.
-Her qualifications include a Bachelor of Speech and Hearing Sciences (Macquarie University), and a Masters of Speech Language Pathology (The University of Sydney).
+Cecilia is a Certified Practising Speech Pathologist (CPSP) and a member of Speech Pathology Australia.
+Her qualifications include a Bachelor of Health Sciences (The University of Sydney) and a Bachelor of Speech Pathology (Australian Catholic University).